bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 And you might have noticed it's pretty big.
 It's like eight megabytes or something.

-Speaker 0: 00:33:59
+Max: 00:33:59

-And Does that size depend on the database size?
+And does that size depend on the database size?

-Speaker 1: 00:34:02
+Samir Menon: 00:34:02

 It does not.
 Or it only logarithmically does.
 So it's like very, I mean, like if the database was 100 times bigger, it would be like 12 megabytes or something.

-Speaker 0: 00:34:17
+Max: 00:34:17

-Yeah, like, I mean, just general, like, it's a very broad question, but is it, so if we want to have the full TX outset of all, like, of, but actually, we probably also want transaction IDs and stuff like this so basically we want the full transaction metadata blockchain thing for all sacred and taproot outputs yep and let's say we have I don't know 10,000 users or so and each of them has let's say, a thousand addresses or so.
+Yeah.
+Just general, it's a very broad question, but if we want to have the full TX outset of all — but actually, we probably also want transaction IDs and stuff like this so basically we want the full transaction metadata blockchain thing for all sacred and taproot outputs.
+And, let's say we have 10,000 users or so and each of them has let's say, a thousand addresses or so.
 And this is still rather small scale, but is this completely crazy?

-Speaker 1: 00:35:03
+Samir Menon: 00:35:03

-Yeah, no, no, no, you're asking a very, very good question.
+No, no, you're asking a very, very good question.
-So, so I think that the way that it's not so so that's, that's very true.
+I think that's very true.
-So, so I think like, It is difficult, especially from a cost perspective, I think, for the server.
+I think it is difficult, especially from a cost perspective, I think, for the server.
-It's difficult to see this scaling to, I check 10,000 addresses kind of regularly.
+It's difficult to see this scaling.
+I check 10,000 addresses kind of regularly.
-Like Every day I check 10,000 addresses and there's like 10,000 users.
+Every day I check 10,000 addresses and there's like 10,000 users.
 That will quickly become difficult for the server.
-But I think there's two things.
+But, I think there's two things.
 One is the set of active addresses is not 10,000.
-So what can we do to kind of like reduce the number?
+So, what can we do to kind of like reduce the number?
 Two, it is just a cost for the server.
-You know, computation is just money, as we know from proof of work, right?
+Computation is just money, as we know from proof of work, right?
-So A question is, you know, if clients were willing to pay for it, if I was willing to pay for six CPU seconds for my query, maybe that would be okay.
+A question is, if clients were willing to pay for it, if I was willing to pay for six CPU seconds for my query, maybe that would be okay.
 I might not be willing to pay 10,000 times six CPU seconds.
-So we'd have to see what clients are kind of, you know, quote unquote willing to pay.
+So we'd have to see what clients are kind of quote unquote willing to pay.
-And then also, I guess the last thing I would say is it would be very feasible to use PAR just for blocks.
+And then also, I guess the last thing I would say is it would be very feasible to use PIR just for blocks.
-So if you think that the privacy leakage is an issue or you're interested in that kind of angle on it, I think just doing PIR, just in that block retrieval phase of the standard client block header thing, if you want to do PIR, I think that is very feasible.
+If you think that the privacy leakage is an issue or you're interested in that kind of angle on it, I think just doing PIR, just in that block retrieval phase of the standard client block header thing, if you want to do PIR, I think that is very feasible.
 Is very, very feasible.
 One other thing, I think that there's kind of like a, there's also like a kind of narrow use case for just like onboarding or just like set up.
-I think if you're like a client is setting up and it's taking weeks to sink your wallet, I think it's really powerful that in the meantime you can, you can make queries, for, for addresses.
+I think if you're a client setting up and it's taking weeks to sync your wallet, I think it's really powerful that in the meantime you can, you can make queries, for addresses.
-You can see if you've been paid
+You can see if you've been paid, privately.

-Speaker 0: 00:37:21
+Max: 00:37:21

-privately.
 Yeah, exactly.
 Right, to just get the active wallet balance really quickly.

-Speaker 1: 00:37:26
+Samir Menon: 00:37:26

-And yeah, so no syncing, no.
+And yeah, so no syncing.
-Right.
-So actually it might even make sense just as a kind of, yeah, as a fallback or even kind of as a like setup thing.
+Actually, it might even make sense just as a kind of, yeah, as a fallback or even kind of as a like setup thing.
 I mean, the fact that you don't incrementally have to do anything, like each query costs the same and, or I guess the first one costs a little more, but basically there's no sinking, right?
 There's no like client state that I'm trying to get into sync with the chain.
 I'm just kind of, I can make a query kind of one-off.